 Basic functionality of a social media app costs $83,200 for 2,080 working hours.

 Remember to factor in the possibility that scope of work on a social media app might vary.

 Below are estimates on how much MVPs of famous social media apps might have cost its owners.

 Do you want to see how development price depends on desired features?

 How to create a social media app step by step

-Every startup faces a massive scope on two sides of a product: marketing and technology.
+Every startup that is looking how to make a social media app in a cost-effective way, faces a massive scope on two sides of a product: marketing and technology.

 Before social media app development starts, every startup should focus on preliminary research:

 Startups must determine who prefers the new social media app.
 They need to focus on one avatar and design their MVP to specifically meet the needs of their avatar.
 By doing this, they can launch an MVP as soon as possible.
 Will it be a niche, web, or mobile social media app?
 Best decide on this step.